This document was compiled and is copyright (2001) by Robert J. Budzynski.

 servers (Mysql, Oracle, etc.) which are normally accessed via

-, those used internally and not designed for end
+Sql, those used internally and not designed for end

 user access (I presume that this is indicated by a module name